Lachicagladiadora/learning-javascript/readme.md

     13. objects (definition and constructive function)
     14. array transversal methods (.filter, .map, .find, .forEach, and .some)
     15. manipulation DOM (connect JS to HTML, reading and writing HTML from JS)
+    16. events and addEventListener in JS (how to create simple events and with functions)

 ## exercises to practice
     * basic level